System of government

 The President is the Head of State and Government.
 He or She is also the Commander-in-Chief of the Namibian Defence Force.
 Executive power is vested in the President and Cabinet.
 He or she is elected by a popular vote for a term of five years with a maximum of two terms and signs the bills passed by both houses of the legislature into law.

-H.E.
-Dr. Hage G. Geingob, President

 Right.
 Hon.
-Saara Kuugongelwa-Amadhila, Prime Minister
+Dr. Hage G. Geingob, Prime Minister

 Hon.
+Saara Kuugongelwa-Amadhila, Minister of Finance

+Hon.
 John Mutorwa, Minister of Agriculture, Water, and Forestry

 Hon.
-Calle Schlettwein, Minister of Finance
+Utoni Nujoma, Minister of Justice

 Hon.
 Bernhard Esau, Minister of Fisheries and Marine Resources